maheshesh/EKSKafka/README.md

 - The liveness (To check if container is running and needs a restart) & readiness (ready to recieve requests) aspects of the Pods needs to be considered

 # Alternative solution
-- Strinzi is https://strimzi.io/documentation/ is one more open source solution to get Kafka installed on Kubernetes
+- Strinzi: https://strimzi.io/documentation/ is one more open source solution to get Kafka installed on Kubernetes